Deterministic factoring with oracles: Introduction

 where the $p_i$ are distinct primes, and each $e_i > 0$.
 Making this theorem explicit by computing the prime factorization of \(N\)---that is, computing the \(p_i\) and \(e_i\)---is a fundamental problem in algorithmic number theory.
 This article is concerned with \emph{deterministic} factorization algorithms.

-Some numbers are easy to factor, even deterministically.
-For example, if $N$ is prime, then this can be proven in deterministic polynomial time in theory \cite{AgKaSa04}, and more efficiently (though heuristically) in practice~\cite{Morain07}.
-Prime powers can be detected in linear time~\cite{BeLePi07}.
+Some numbers are easy to factor deterministically.
+If $N$ is prime, then Miller~\cite{Miller75} proved that $N$ can be proven prime in deterministic polynomial time assuming the Generalized Riemann Hypothesis (see also~\cite{Lenstra79}).
+The same result was proven unconditionally in~\cite{AgKaSa04}.
+In practice, small numbers can be proven prime using a combination of pseudoprimality tests.
+For large numbers, several faster (though heuristic) methods exist: see~\cite{CrPo05} for details.
+Prime powers can be detected in quasi-linear time~\cite{BeLePi07}.

 But when \(N\) has more than one prime factor, hard work is generally required.
 In the quantum world, we can apply Shor's algorithm~\cite{Shor97}.
-In the classical world, the fastest algorithms are non-deterministic: depending on the size of \(N\), one may use Lenstra's ECM or the Number Field Sieve (NFS), the best general-purpose factoring algorithm, which runs in time $O(\exp((c+o(1)) (\log N)^{1/3} (\log\log N)^{2/3}))$ \cite{CrPo05}.
+In the classical world, the fastest algorithms are non-deterministic: depending on the size of \(N\), one may use Lenstra's ECM or the Number Field Sieve (NFS), the best general-purpose factoring algorithm, which runs in heuristic time $\exp((\sqrt[3]{64/9}+o(1)) (\log N)^{1/3} (\log\log N)^{2/3})$ \cite{CrPo05}.
 This complexity explains the success of the RSA cryptosystem, which is based on the supposed difficulty of factoring numbers with only two prime factors.

-Deterministic unconditional methods of factoring are rare, and all have exponential running time for general \(N\).
-The first such method was due to Fermat, followed by Lehman \cite{Lehman74}; more recent methods include Bostan--Gaudry--Schost~\cite{BoGaSc07} and~Costa--Harvey~\cite{CoHa14}, which is currently the fastest deterministic factoring algorithm for general \(N\).
-Better results exist for numbers with special forms: for example, \cite{BoDuHo99} describes a method to factor $N = p_1^r p_2$ that runs in polynomial time when \(p_1\) and \(p_2\) are of roughly the same size and \(r\) is in \(O(\log p_1)\).
-This was extended in \cite{CoFaReZe16} to numbers $N = p_1^r p_2^s$ with $r$ and/or $s$ in $O((\log p_1)^3)$.
+Deterministic unconditional factoring methods are rare; all such methods known have exponential running time for general \(N\).
+The first such method was due to Fermat, followed by Lehman \cite{Lehman74}; Pollard's approach \cite{Pollard74} has been built on by recent methods including Bostan--Gaudry--Schost~\cite{BoGaSc07}, Costa--Harvey~\cite{CoHa14}, and Hittmeir~\cite{Hittmeir18}, all in time $\tilde{O}(N^{1/4})$.
+More recently, this complexity has been improved to $\tilde{O}(N^{2/9})$ by Hittmeir~\cite{Hittmeir20}, and to $\tilde{O}(N^{1/5})$ by Harvey~\cite{Harvey20} (see also~\cite{HaHi21} for a later speedup).
+Better results exist for numbers known to have special forms: for example, \cite{BoDuHo99} describes a method to factor $N = p_1^r p_2$ that runs in polynomial time when \(p_1\) and \(p_2\) are of roughly the same size and \(r\) is in \(\Omega(\log p_1)\).
+This was extended in \cite{CoFaReZe16} to numbers $N = p_1^r p_2^s$ with $r$ and/or $s$ in $\Omega((\log p_1)^3)$.